adambard/learnxinyminutes-docs/javascript.html.markdown

 // is converted to a signed int *up to* 32 bits.
 1 << 2 // = 4

-// Enforce precedence with parentheses
+// Precedence is enforced with parentheses.
 (1 + 3) * 2 // = 8

 // There are three special not-a-real-number values: